Skip to content

 iogroups 8 # number of IO groups used for parallel reading of data

-# it must be the same as the value used for static calculations.
+# it must match the value used for static calculations.

-Reading process in reported in stdout, for example:
+Reading process is reported in stdout, for example:

 ...